HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.29/HW_ch02.29.e,f.md

 Answer:\
 ![f](https://github.com/hhhellahhh/mmmmm/blob/main/2.29%20f.png)

-So, we can know that the linear model fits the data better, because its SRR is smaller.
+So, we can know that the linear model fits the data better, because its SSR is smaller.

 **code**